christopherweinhardt/aha-replay-system/README.md

 # AHA Replay System

-Upload a `.csv` file exported from the AHA Dashboard and view the flow of Kanbans in a virtual kitchen
+Upload a `.csv` file exported from the AHA Dashboard and view the flow of kanbans in a virtual kitchen

 ![AHA Replay System Example](imgs/example.png)